Wilsdorf's Other BrandsCopyright © David Boettcher 2006 - 2022 all rights reserved.

-In addition to registering the name Rolex in 1908, over the following Hans Wilsdorf registered a large number of brand names.
-There is no question that he reserved the Rolex name and brand for his best watches, the ones made by the Aegler watchmaking company.
+In addition to registering the name Rolex in 1908, Hans Wilsdorf registered a large number of other brand names.
+There is no question that he reserved the Rolex name and brand for his finest and most expensive watches, the ones made by the Aegler watchmaking company.
 However, Wilsdorf recognised that there was a market for more watches than Aegler could produce, and also for lower priced watches, so he thought up many other brand names which were used on watches bought from a number of other watchmaking companies.
 These were not model names for Rolex watches, unlike today's Submariner or Explorer models, these were completely separate brand names, alternatives to the brand name “Rolex”.
-These were Rolex Watch Company watches, but not Rolex watches.
+They are watches that were supplied by the Rolex Watch Company, but they are not Rolex watches.

 The movements for these non-Rolex watches came from suppliers other than Aegler, from factories that mass produced ébauches such as Fontainemelon and Beguelin.
 Because of their scale of production these were perhaps cheaper than those made by Aegler, but could be just as good in quality, e.g. with Swiss lever escapements and fully jewelled.
 However, cheaper movements, even cylinder escapement movements, were also used for these other brands.